guidefari/dev-toolbox/README.md

 ## Freelance Development useful links
 - [Drafting your own contract](https://www.smashingmagazine.com/2009/10/freelance-contracts-dos-and-donts): Blog post to help with drafting your contracts for clients, a **must** before taking up any jobs.
 - [More contract drafting links](https://www.smashingmagazine.com/2013/04/legal-guide-contract-samples-for-designers/)
+- [Free SSL Certificates](https://letsencrypt.org/): Provided by Let's encrypt, good for dealing with real SSL certificates whilsst learning or deploying client sites.
+Most hosting providers these days however, provide SSL certificates in their packages.

-## Similar Repositories
+## Similar Repositories & References
-[Andreasbm web skills](https://andreasbm.github.io/web-skills/): Almost all up to date technologies that are at your disposal as a web developer.
+- [Andreasbm web skills](https://andreasbm.github.io/web-skills/): Almost all up to date technologies that are at your disposal as a web developer.
+- [Roadmap](https://roadmap.sh/): Another very comprehensive roadmap that I've referred to a few times.
+- [Awesome tools for junior developers](): Covers relevant resources help with all sorts, from education to entertainment.

 ## Networking
 - [ZWTech](https://join.slack.com/t/zwtech-community/shared_invite/zt-d9zb5gtg-2sV4pItLTep3CdpCAWYLeQ): Zim Tech, Slack Channel